Peder Severin

-Peder Severin (1936 – 1999) was a Danish operatic tenor.
+Peder Severin (born 1936) was a Danish operatic tenor.
 He made his debuts with Danish National Opera in 1971 and Royal Opera Copenhagen in 1972.
 In addition to Schubert's song-cycles, Severin has made several premiere recordings of little-known Danish songs with pianist Dorte Kirkeskov.

 Peder Severin started his singing career in the boy’s choir of the Cathedral in Viborg, Jutland.
 Later on, after private studies in his younger years, he continued his studies at the Opera Academy of the Royal Danish Academy of Music in Copenhagen, from where he graduated in 1971.

 Subsequently he received scholarships to study at the Conservatorio di Musica S. Cecilia in Rome and with professor Georges Cunelli in London as well as Anton Dermota in Vienna and Nicolai Gedda in Stockholm.